Classification complexity of chaotic systems: Chaotic invertible systems

 The following proposition by Burgess is a special kind of a selection theorem and it will serve as a useful tool to complete the Borel coding argument in Theorem \ref{Hilbertcube}.
-Let us note that similar usage of the Burgess selection theorem is done also in \cite[Proposition 4.9]{BruinVejnar} where it is also proved that the conjugacy relation of all Hilbert cube homeomorphisms is Borel bireducible with $E_{G_\infty}$.
+Let us note that similar usage of the Burgess selection theorem is realized also in \cite[Proposition 4.9]{BruinVejnar} with the aim to prove that the conjugacy relation of all Hilbert cube homeomorphisms is Borel bireducible with $E_{G_\infty}$.

 \begin{proposition}[{\cite{Burgess}, \cite[Corollary 5.4.12]{Gao}}] Let $G$ be a Polish group acting in a Borel way on a Polish space.
-If the induced orbit equivalence relation $E_G^X$ is smooth then it has a Borel selector. \end{proposition}
+If the induced orbit equivalence relation $E_G^X$ is smooth, then it has a Borel selector. \end{proposition}

-\begin{theorem} The conjugacy equivalence relation of transitive homeomorphisms on the Hilbert cube is Borel bireducible with $E_{G_\infty}$. \end{theorem}
+\begin{theorem} The conjugacy equivalence relation of invertible chaotic systems on the Hilbert cube is Borel bireducible with $E_{G_\infty}$. \end{theorem}

-\begin{proof} Denote by $E$ the conjugacy relation of transitive Hilbert cube homeomorphisms.
+\begin{proof} Denote by $E$ the conjugacy relation of invertible chaotic systems on the Hilbert cube.
 By \cite{KrupskiVejnar}, the homeomorphism relation $H$ of absolute retracts is Borel bireducible with $E_{G_\infty}$.
 We may suppose that the relation $H$ is defined only on nondegenerate spaces.
-Moreover $E\leq E_{G_\infty}$ by \cite[Theorem 7.1]{LiPeng}.
+Moreover $E\leq_B E_{G_\infty}$ by \cite[Theorem 7.1]{LiPeng}.
 Thus it is enough to prove that $H\leq_B E$.
-Let $f(K)=(K^{\mathbb Z}, \sigma)$ be the shift of a countable infinite power of $K$, where $K$ is a nondegenerate absolute retract.
-It is known that a countable infinite power of a nondegenerate absolute retract is homeomorphic to the Hilbert cube \cite[Corollary 8.1.2]{vanMill} and that the shift map is transitive.
+Let $f(K)=(K^{\mathbb Z}, \sigma)$ be the shift of a countable infinite power of $K$, where $K$ is a non-degenerate absolute retract.
+It is known that a countable infinite power of a non-degenerate absolute retract is homeomorphic to the Hilbert cube \cite[Corollary 8.1.2]{vanMill} and that the shift map is transitive and has a dense set of periodic points.
+Thus, $(K^{\mathbb Z}, \sigma)$ is a chaotic dynamical system on a Hilbert cube.